edenreich/console-component/README.md

 ## Target

-This project is currently focused to target linux, and yet it also supports windows.
+This project targets Linux, Windows and macOS

 ## Motiviation